The Arthritis Society

 Finances

-Arthritis Society received $21.1m in donations in F2023.
-This is a 27% increase from F2022 where the charity received $16.6m in donations.
-The charity received $5.7m in government funding in F2023, representing 20% of total revenue.
-Administrative costs are 12% of revenue (excluding investment income) and fundraising costs are 40% of donations.
-This results in total overhead spending of 52%.
-For every dollar donated to the charity, 48 cents are available to go to the cause, which is outside Ci’s reasonable range.
+In F2024, Arthritis Society Canada received $21.1m in donations.
+The charity also received $7.4m in government funding which makes up 26% of total revenues.
+Administrative costs are 13% of revenues (less investment income) and fundraising costs are 45% of donations.
+For every dollar donated, 42 cents are available to go towards the cause.
+This is outside of Ci’s reasonable range for overhead spending.
 The charity has been outside the reasonable range since 2018.
+In F2024, ASC spent $18.5m on its programs which represents 66% of total revenues.

 Financial Review